FudaWiki/fudawiki-files/karuta/unsun/hachi-nin-meri.md

 Hachi-Nin Meri (八人メリ, "eight people *meri*") is a trick-taking game played in Hitoyoshi city, in the island of Kyushu in Japan.

-It is thought of to be related to the European game, Ombre.
+It is thought of to be related to the European games Ombre and Triunfo.

 It is designed to be played by 8 players, as **2 teams of 4 players each**.